jabowery/HumesGuillotine/LaboratoryOfTheCounties/README.md

 ## The Laboratory of the Counties Social Causality Contest

-The objective is to maximally compress the ecological social data described below.
+The objective is to optimally compress the ecological social data described below.

-The file to be compressed, `LaboratoryOfTheCountiesUncompressed.csv`, contains all the numeric data from [USA Counties Data File Downloads](https://www.census.gov/support/USACdataDownloads.html) provided by the US Census as of June 4, 2017.
+The file to be compressed, `LaboratoryOfTheCountiesUncompressed.csv`, contains all the numeric data from [USA Counties Data File Downloads](https://www.census.gov/support/USACdataDownloads.html) provided by CenStats of the US Census as of June 4, 2017.
 The file, `Ref.zip`, contains the reference information (metadata) for `LaboratoryOfTheCountiesUncompressed.csv`.